Home > Research > Kia vs. Hyundai

 Kia vs. Hyundai Warranty

-Speaking of warranties, both Kia and Hyundai feature exceptional coverage for their new vehicles: a five-year/60,000-mile basic warranty.1, 2.
-Depending on the individual model's history, the pre-owned Kia or Hyundai you choose could have a good portion of that peace of mind remaining.
-Ask us to walk you through the warranty status of the vehicle you're interested in.
+Peace of mind comes standard with both brands, thanks to exceptional warranty coverage for their new vehicles – Kia and Hyundai models are covered by a five-year/60,000-mile Basic Warranty and a 10-year/100,000-mile Powertrain Warranty.1,2 The best part is that these warranties transfer, meaning that, depending on an individual model's history, the pre-owned Kia or Hyundai you choose could still have plenty of manufacturer-backed protection remaining.
+Ask us to walk you through the warranty status of the automobile you're interested in.

 Shop Hyundai or Kia Models at Used Car Superstores

-No matter your preference in the pre-owned Kia vs. Hyundai comparison, we hope you'll choose to shop our inventory of secondhand vehicles.
-We promise you'll find your next reliable used car or used SUV when you shop at any of our locations.
+No matter your preference in the pre-owned Kia vs. Hyundai comparison, we hope you'll choose to shop our inventory of secondhand vehicles – you can do so online or by visiting one of our three locations.
+We promise to do our best to help you find your next reliable used car or SUV that you can fall in love with when you choose Used Car Superstores.

 Frequently Asked Questions